wp-plugins/rating-widget/readme.txt

 == Change Log ==
+= 1.7.7 =
+* New: All versions of bbPress are now fully supported for Premium users.
+* New: Activation of the plugin is automatically redirecting to settings page.
+* New: Added options links to plugins page.
+* New: Removed reCAPTCHA from activation page due to Google servers socket issues.
+* Fix: Optimized script loading to only load relevant scripts to each context site/admin.
+* Fix: Removed 'Upgrade' menu item for pro users.
+* Fix: Updated menu icon to colorful.

 = 1.7.6 =
 * Fix: Fixed the warning when trying to save settings when non categories selected.
 * Fix: Necessary JS and CSS are now loaded only on Rating-Widget settings page.